incountry/sdk-nodejs/README.md

 Stored record can be read by `recordKey` using `read` method.
 It accepts an object with two fields: `country` and `recordKey`.
 It returns a `Promise` which resolves to `{ record }`  or  rejects Promise if there is no record with this `recordKey`.

+#### Created and updated dates fields

+Fields `createdAt` and `updatedAt` store dates set by Incountry storage server. `createdAt` indicates when the data was first time processed in the target country. `updatedAt` indicates when last write operation finished.

 ```typescript
 type StorageRecord = {